 Image from google images

 There is some controversy as to the significance of this disease as many infected individuals can be purely be carriers (called ‘coccidiasis’).
-Although moderate to severe infections are more related to clinical signs some dragons tend to show severe disease, even with lower oocyst numbers.
-In other words, not all animals with coccidia have clinical signs of disease (sub-clinical).
-Stress is believed to be a major contributing factor.
+Not all animals with coccidia have clinical signs of disease.
+Stress is believed to be a major contributing factor and can alter levels of the parasite.
 Severely affected Bearded dragons mainly show gastrointestinal signs which includes the following:

 - Partial or complete anorexia (lack of appetite)